zangshayang1/zangshayang1.github.io/_posts/2021-04-28-effective-java.md

 }
 ```

-The problem is that increment operation `++` is not atomic.
+The __problem__ is that increment operation `++` is not atomic.
 It reads the value, increment and write back the new value.
-So some other thread can interleave the operations.
-"Atomic Primitives" as defined in `java.util.concurrent.atomic` are designed for situations like this.
+So some other thread can __interleave the operations__. __"Atomic Primitives"__ as defined in `java.util.concurrent.atomic` are designed for situations like this.
 Using "Atomic Primitives" provides better performance than using `synchronized` keyword as it is internally lock free.

 ```java
 class SerialNumberGenerator {